demizer/gds/doc/spec.rst

   https://github.com/constabulary/gb

   Per project build tool.
-Gives us more flexibility in the future around how the todrives project is organized.
+Gives us more flexibility in the future around how the gds project is organized.

 * cli support